aTractor7/PersonalAccounting/README.md

-# Financial Management System
+# Personal Accouting

-The Financial Management System is a comprehensive tool for managing personal finances, including transactions, accumulations, and financial arrangements.
+Personal Accouting is a comprehensive tool for managing personal finances, including transactions, accumulations, and financial arrangements.
 It provides features for tracking expenses, incomes, and managing various financial entities.

 ## Environment Requirements